Jvinniec/CppEphem/README.md

 make
 ```

-Finally, to install the code in an accesible manner (i.e. so that
+Finally, to install the code in an accessible manner (i.e. so that
 your PATH and (DY)LD_LIBRARY_PATH environment variables know where
 the executables and libraries are) type: